japancv/JCV-Cloud-Face-Recognition/README.md

 ## Documentation
 For detailed information about the application, including a full description of its features, usage instructions, and technical requirements, see our [Complete Documentation](https://docs.cloud.japancv.co.jp/docs).

+## Examples
+Here are some examples you can play around with to get your hands dirty!
+### Face detection example
+Checkout the [notebook](examples/face_detection.ipynb) or directly on [Google Colab](https://colab.research.google.com/drive/1MT56jHH0_ZCxvS09-ojF8jiT3eV6Ik_l?usp=sharing) for this project that detects all the faces in an arbitrary image.
+It also predicts their age, gender, emotion, hairstyle, and more!

 ## Contributing
 Your contributions are welcome!
 Please read our [Contributing Guidelines](docs/Contribution_guidelines.md) for details on how you can help improve JCVCloud.